‘The vaccine will save our lives and allow us to go back to normal’ Rosie Dada, Practice Nurse

 The first vaccine to be approved was the Pfizer vaccine – at the beginning there were some worries about giving the vaccines to people with any kind of allergy and understandably we’ve had a lot of questions around this.
 After looking into this further the experts have agreed that almost everyone is safe to have any of the vaccines.
 It is very rare to get an allergic reaction, and everyone who has had a reaction has been treated and fully recovered.

-If you have had a severe allergic reaction in the past – an anaphylactic reaction please speak to one of us and we can tell you the best vaccine to have and the best place to give it safely.
-If you have had a reaction to any of the ingredients of the vaccine before please speak to us.
-If you have an allergic reaction to your first Covid vaccine please speak to us before you have the next one.
+If you have had a severe allergic reaction in the past to a vaccine or an unknown substance, please discuss with us.
+The most common questions were are asked are about penicillin allergies and egg allergies: neither of these allergies means that you cannot have the vaccine If you have an allergic reaction to your first Covid vaccine please speak to us before you have the next one.

-Everywhere the vaccines are being given will have the equipment to treat allergic reactions including severe reactions like anaphylaxis and have a doctor trained to give that treatment.
+Everywhere the vaccines are being given will have the equipment to treat allergic reactions including severe reactions like anaphylaxis and vaccinators trained to give that treatment.

 If you have the vaccine you don’t need to wait before getting pregnant.
 Women who are breastfeeding can have the vaccine.
 There is no evidence and no reason to believe the Covid Vaccine can affect fertility.